About Usiloquy

 Siwaraya Rochanahusdin

 Siwaraya Rochanahusdin is a writer and poet.
-She serves as an advisor to Media Educators Teaching Artists (META), a boutique agency readying actors for theatrical & commercial representation in Hollywood.
-Siwaraya has consulted for NCIS: New Orleans and the off-Broadway world premiere of Brothers Paranormal.
-She is a Voices of Our Nations Artists (VONA) alum.
-She was awarded the Community Honor and the Asian Pacific American Top Unsung Hero by Asian Law Caucus and Asian Pacific Americans for Progress, respectively, for defending the first amendment rights of immigrant seniors (2010).
-She was chosen as a delegate representing Thai Americans to Thailand meeting with the Vice Prime Minister and HRH Princess Maha Chakri Sirindhorn (2020-2011).
-Siwaraya is a former Thai classical dancer and musician.
-She is interested in augmented/virtual reality narratives and animation.
+She has consulted for the rolling world premiere of Paranormal Inside, NCIS: New Orleans, and the off-Broadway world premiere of Brothers Paranormal.
+Siwaraya is a Voices of Our Nations Artists (VONA) alum.
+She was awarded Community Honoree by the Asian Law Caucus and the Asian Pacific American Top Unsung Hero by Asian Pacific Americans for Progress for defending the First Amendment rights of immigrant seniors.
+She is a former Thai classical dancer and musician.

 Dr. Varsha Patel